 Adults make up around 25% of Bob’s caseload.
 They have often learned to compensate for the effects of any retained primitive reflexes but find that as they’ve got older or life has become more stressful this has become harder to do.
 This can lead to issues such as nervousness and anxiety, feelings of overwhelm, indecisiveness, lack of confidence and low self-esteem – to name but a few.
 The excess adrenaline in their system may also have resulted in physical issues such as poor sleep, digestive and bowel issues.

-Sarah is also studying part time for a BSc in Health Sciences.
+I am also studying part time for a BSc in Health Sciences.
 This has involved study of human biology, including study of the brain and nervous system, and the body’s stress response.
 It has also included elements of psychology and mental health.